Emergence of the CommTech working group

 Another opportunity for participation: interest groups

-also have the opportunity to exchange ideas informally in interest groups.
+In addition to the topic clusters members also have the opportunity to exchange ideas informally in interest groups.
 This allows communications leaders with similar job profiles to share learning and identify best practices.
 Anyone who would like to participate is welcome to contact the respective leadership.
 Currently there are three groups – but more can be opened at any time.

 What else do we do?